What alternative formats does Ally generate?

 - Translated Version

-Are alternate versions generated when a request to download is made?
+Are alternate formats generated when a request to download is made?

 Which Braille code does Ally use for the Electronic Braille Format?